maereejay/Data-Analysis-Portfolio/python/SQL/banking-db-Analysis/README.md

 ### Loan Portfolio Overview
 - **Question:** Most common loan types and total loan value
 - **Insight:** Car loans dominate both in number and total value.
 Home loans have the highest average loan amounts.
-The bank balances high-volume and high-value lending strategies.

 ### Customers with the Largest Loan Amounts
 - **Question:** Which customers hold the largest total loan amounts?
-- **Insight:** Steven Lee holds the highest total loan amount with three loans.
-Top 10 customers’ loan totals are fairly close, highlighting a small group contributing significantly to the portfolio.
+- **Insight:** Steven Lane holds the highest total loan amount with three loans.
+Top 10 customers’ loan totals are fairly close.

 ## Visualizations
 All analyses are visualized with **Matplotlib**.
 Examples include: